Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves

-where $|{\bf k}|_{\Delta {\rm cross}} > |{\bf k}|_{\rm Jeans}$ (\ref{candj}) and $k^*$ is the pivot scale of CMB observations.
-Although the initial amplitude $\Delta^{\bf k}_{_M}(0)$ of such a mode (\ref{ampli}) is very small, as the curvature perturbations, it could be greatly amplified in the super horizon, before the mode reenters the sub horizon.
-Therefore, it is possible that such mode $\Delta^{\bf k}_{_M}$ of the pair-density perturbation is no longer a small perturbation, when they reenter the horizon and their wavelength $|{\bf k}|^{-1}_{\Delta}$ become sub-horizon sized, $|{\bf k}|_{\Delta} =(Ha)_{\rm reenter}$ (\ref{kdp--}), crossing the horizon after the recombination $(Ha)_{\rm reenter} < (Ha)_*$.
-This phenomenon can possibly plays some physical roles in the formations of large-scale structure and galaxy cluster profiles at much larger scales.
+where $|{\bf k}|_{\Delta {\rm cross}} > |{\bf k}|_{\rm Jeans}$ (\ref{candj}) and $k^*$ is the inflation pivot scale of CMB observations.
+The initial amplitudes $\Delta^{\bf k}_{_M}(0)$ of such modes (\ref{ampli}) and (\ref{amplic}) are very small, as the curvature perturbations.
+However, they could greatly amplify in the superhorizon before reentering the subhorizon.
+Therefore, it is possible that such modes $\Delta^{\bf k}_{_M}$ of the pair-density perturbation are no longer a small perturbation, when they reenter the horizon and their wavelength $|{\bf k}|^{-1}_{\Delta}$ becomes subhorizon-sized, $|{\bf k}|_{\Delta} =(Ha)_{\rm reenter}$ (\ref{kdp--}).
+The subhorizon crossing occurs after the recombination $(Ha)_{\rm reenter} < (Ha)_*$.
+As a consequence, this phenomenon could play crucial physical roles in the formations of large-scale structures and galaxy cluster profiles at much larger scales.

 We recall the basic scenario of primordial curvature perturbations leading to the large-scale structure in the standard cosmology.
 The curvature perturbations, whose amplitudes are small constants in superhorizon, reenter the horizon and lead to the CMB temperature anisotropic fluctuation $\delta T/T\sim {\mathcal O}(10^{-5})$.
-These fluctuations relate to the matter density perturbations $\delta \rho/\rho \propto \delta T/T\sim {\mathcal O}(10^{-3})$ at the recombination of the redshift $z\sim 10^{3}$.
-These matter density perturbations (amplitudes) are small and their physical sizes (wavelengths) increase linearly as the scale factor $a(t)$.
-However under the influences of their gravitational attractions and the Jeans instability, the matter density perturbations glow $\delta \rho/\rho \propto {\mathcal O}(1)$ and become nonlinear, therefore approximately maintain constant physical sizes, eventually forming the large-scale structure.
+Such fluctuations relate to the matter density perturbations $\delta \rho/\rho \propto \delta T/T$ at the recombination of the redshift $z\sim 10^{3}$.
+These matter density perturbations (amplitudes) are small, and their physical sizes (wavelengths) increase linearly as the scale factor $a(t)$.
+However, under the influence of their gravitational attractions and the Jeans instability, the matter density perturbations glow $\delta \rho/\rho \propto {\mathcal O}(1)$ and become nonlinear, therefore approximately maintain constant physical sizes, eventually forming a large-scale structure.